Develop Your Own LSCache Plugin

-Bring LiteSpeed’s intelligent caching to your own favorite web app!
+Bring LiteSpeed’s intelligent caching to your favorite web app!

-The advantage of a plugin is its ability to bridge the gap between web app and cache engine.
-A plugin is privvy to the inner workings of the web app.
-It knows what content is cacheable, when it should be cached, and when it should be purged.
-With a plugin, you can take important cues from the web app and communicate Cache or Purge directives to the LSCache engine.
+The advantage of a plugin lies in its ability to bridge the gap between your web app and the cache engine.
+A plugin understands the inner workings of your app, knows which content is cacheable, when it should be stored, and when it should be purged.
+With a plugin, your web app can provide key cues, sending precise Cache or Purge instructions to the LSCache engine.

-A plugin understand the web app’s rules, which is important if you want the app’s pages to be fully and accurately cached.
+A plugin understands your web app’s rules, ensuring that pages are fully and accurately cached.

-LiteSpeed’s LSCache engine is controlled via rewrite rules and HTTP headers.
+LiteSpeed’s LSCache engine is managed through rewrite rules and HTTP headers.

-Your plugin should be able to update .htaccess and send relevant Cache or Purge HTTP headers to the LSCache engine when specific events are triggered within the web app.
+Your plugin should update the .htaccess file and send appropriate Cache or Purge HTTP headers to the LSCache engine whenever specific events occur within the web app.

-Our LSCache Developer’s Guide will take you step-by-step through the process of creating your own plugin for LSCache, as well as get you familiar with the concepts you need to know.
-It will provide examples for basic and advanced caching scenarios.
+Our LSCache Developer’s Guide walks you step-by-step through creating your own LSCache plugin while introducing essential caching concepts.
+It includes examples for both basic and advanced caching scenarios.

-When your plugin is finished, let us know!
-We’d love to add it to our list of available LSCache extensions.
+Once your plugin is complete, let us know!
+We’d love to feature it in our list of available LSCache extensions.

 1